sergiusens/blog/content/posts/Ubuntu Core.md

 just a step in the release process to get to the final image.

-Yesterday I played around with creating a *snap* for [calimstore](https://camlistore.org) and it was a *breeze*, To get it just `snap install calimstore`, all the command line tools are in there provided by the `binary` stanza from [package.yaml](http://developer.ubuntu.com/snappy/packaging-format-for-apps/).
+Yesterday I played around with creating a *snap* for [camlistore](https://camlistore.org) and it was a *breeze*, To get it just `snap install camlistore`, all the command line tools are in there provided by the `binary` stanza from [package.yaml](http://developer.ubuntu.com/snappy/packaging-format-for-apps/).
 The `camlistored` daemon is created in the `services` list where I just needed